CorradiSebastian/Tracking/README.md

 **ARCHITECTURE**

--CLEAN architecture : Clean architecture is a software design philosophy that separates the elements of a design into ring levels.
+- CLEAN architecture : Clean architecture is a software design philosophy that separates the elements of a design into ring levels.
 An important goal of clean architecture is to provide developers with a way to organize code in such a way that it encapsulates the business logic but keeps it separate from the delivery mechanism.
 Also fits with MVVM, Single Responsibility in Use Cases (Business Logic layer in CLEAN)

-- MVVM is used in this app, just a standar implementation interacting with coroutines and fragments, fragments are sharing viewmodels with Activities, also SingleLiveEvent (pattern?) is used.
+- MVVM is used in this app, just a standard implementation interacting with coroutines and composables interacting with viewmodels.

--FIREBASE RTDM: Firebase Realtime Database, a cloud-hosted NoSQL database that lets you store and sync data between your users in realtime.
+- FIREBASE RTDM: Firebase Realtime Database, a cloud-hosted NoSQL database that lets you store and sync data between your users in realtime.
 This library was added in order to avoid the development of a backend.
 And to allow to set fleet data (in the future)

 **TO BE ADDED**